phalcon-orphanage/docs/en/api/Phalcon_Cache.md

 ```
 Fetches a value from the cache.

-@param string $key     The unique key of this item in the cache.
-@param mixed  $default Default value to return if the key does not exist.

 @return mixed The value of the item from the cache, or $default in case of cache miss.

-@throws Phalcon\Cache\Exception\InvalidArgumentException
-  MUST be thrown if the $key string is not a legal value.
+@throws Phalcon\Cache\Exception\InvalidArgumentException MUST be thrown if the $key string is not a legal value.

 ```php